HenriPodolski/complay/README.md

 ### Further information
 To be honest, some things like for example templating, you nearly implement on your own.
 But we provide a recommended documented way to dock this onto conduitjs.
 It is possible that we use this in an ES5 environment via dist/conduit.js.
-But functionalities are limited and some, like custom combination, will not work.
+But functionalities are limited and some will not work.
 An ES6 setup which imports the files might work much better.

 Version: 0.0.1